bank8426/calendly-clone-next/README.md

     </a>
   </div>

-  So this issue cause by miss conversion of `startTime` in 2 functions `createMeeting` and `getAvailabilities` .
-You can see full code commit in https://github.com/bank8426/calendly-clone-next/commit/6eebea5f1572dc34fdebc1fafebbddb8eb9998df
+  - So this issue is caused by the miss conversion of `startTime` in 2 functions, which are `createMeeting` and `getAvailabilities`.
+You can see the full code commit in https://github.com/bank8426/calendly-clone-next/commit/6eebea5f1572dc34fdebc1fafebbddb8eb9998df

   - For summary

-    1. `createMeeting` - `don't need` to convert `startTime` to UTC date.
-Since it already is and Google Calendar also use `UTC date`.
-Convert it again also cause Google Calendar to booking event with wrong time.
+    1. `createMeeting` - `don't need` to convert `startTime` to UTC date since it already is.
+Google Calendar also uses `UTC date`.
+Convert it again, cause Google Calendar books the event with the wrong time too.

     <div>
       <a href="">